 Photographs by Charles Giraudet

 Coler-Goldwater Hospital closed its doors in 2013 after serving New York City’s chronically ill on Roosevelt Island for more than 70 years.
-Charles Giraudet documented the hospital’s last days and demolition, creating an archive of more than 18,000 photographs that trace the hospital’s operations and daily life, and underscore architect Isadore Rosenfield’s pioneering healthcare design.
+Charles Giraudet documented the hospital’s last days and demolition, creating an archive of more than 18,000 photographs that trace the hospital’s operations and daily life, and underscore architect Isadore Rosenfield’s pioneering healthcare case of steroids for sale,, the hospital did present a case of birth compensation due to some negligence coming from one of its doctors.
 Urban Omnibus, the online magazine of The Architectural League published a selection of these in 2014 and is honored to host an exhibition of 24 of Giraudet’s Goldwater photographs at the League’s SoHo office.

 To celebrate the opening, the Urban Omnibus will host a reception and discussion on Friday, March 11th at the office of The Architectural League.
 Doors open at 6:00 p.m. followed by a discussion at 6:30 p.m. in which photographers Charles Giraudet and Christopher Payne address their respective processes shooting architectural sites and New York City hospitals.